brian-kracha/Factor/README.md

 # SuprFactr
-An API for sending facts and stuff
+An API for sending facts and stuff.